2yt-code/OrainAuth/CONTRIBUTING.md

 - [Contact](#contact)

 ## Code of Conduct
 By participating in this project, you agree to abide by our Code of Conduct.
-Please be respectful and professional in all interactions.
+Please be respectful and professional in all interactions

-## How Can I Contribute?
+## How Can I Contribute ?

 ### Reporting Bugs
 If you find a bug, please open an **Issue** first.
 When reporting a bug, please include:
-- A clear, descriptive title.
+- A clear, descriptive title
-- Steps to reproduce the problem.
+- Steps to reproduce the problem
-- Expected vs. Actual behavior.
+- Expected vs. Actual behavior
-- Your environment details (OS, Python version, Django version, etc.).
+- Your environment details (OS, Python version, Django version, etc.)

 ### Suggesting Enhancements
 We love new ideas!
 If you want to suggest a new feature:
-1. Open an **Issue** titled `[Feature Request] Your Idea`.
+1. Open an **Issue** titled `[Feature Request] Your Idea`
-2. Explain why this feature would be useful and how it should work.
+2. Explain why this feature would be useful and how it should work

 ### Pull Requests
 If you are ready to write code, please follow these steps: